Written by Anders Liu-Lindberg, June 2019.

 Remember that strategy is all about making choices of what to do and what not to do.
 If you’re not choosing among different options, you’re not doing real strategy work.
 Moreover, it is FP&A’s vision that drives the right strategic choices in the company, so the department must also push for getting alternatives on the table.
 Let’s see what a real strategy discussion should look like.

-It’s time to discuss the alternatives and make conscious choices
+Discuss the alternatives and make conscious choices

 Every company has numerous choices to make when its leaders sit in the strategy room.
 Just go back to school and think about Michael Porter’s differentiation strategies.
 Are you going to be a cost leader, differentiate your product, or pick specific markets?
 How about going online versus brick-and-mortar?
 These are real choices that must be discussed.
 These are the questions the conversation must address: